-Approximately 40% of the Duncan Family Institute's portfolio investment is targeted towards research infrastructure, a critical but severely underfunded area essential for scientists to compete successfully for extramural funding.
-The Institute has created seven resources to support cancer prevention and risk assessment studies.
+Approximately 40% of the Duncan Family Institute's portfolio investment is targeted towards research infrastructure, a critical but severely underfunded area essential for scientists to develop their research ideas and compete successfully for extramural funding.

 Co-directors: Wong-Ho Chow, Ph.D., Professor, Epidemiology; Hua Zhao, Ph.D., Associate Professor, Epidemiology; Carrie Daniel-MacDougall, Ph.D.
 Assistant Professor, Epidemiology

-Director: Sharon Giordano, M.D., M.P.H., Professor, Health Services Research
+Director: Sharon Giordano, M.D., M.P.H., Professor and Chair, Health Services Research

 Health services research (HSR) is a multidisciplinary field that is growing rapidly due to increasing national attention to issues of health care cost, quality, and delivery.
 According to the Coalition of Health Services Research, HSR is defined as “a field of scientific study that explores health care costs, quality, and access and looks for ways to improve health care delivery, safety, availability, and affordability.”
 The importance of this field of research is due to the current realities that the US health care system is the most costly in the world, the cost of care is growing on an unsustainable trajectory, and yet significant gaps exist in health care quality and care coordination.Large population-based datasets are one of the most important resources for studying health care delivery, economics of care, cost-effectiveness, quality of care, and outcomes.
 The goal is to create a core data resource consisting of large datasets to promote HSR studies at MD Anderson.
 A multidisciplinary investigative team of faculty across four Divisions as been established, all of whom have expertise in using national datasets.
 The team consists of investigators in Health Services Research (Giordano and Elting), Radiation Oncology (Smith), Surgical Oncology (Chang), and Internal Medicine (Suarez Almazor).